sathimal-aws/aws-ivs-inspector/README.md

 **Trigger Workflows:**

-- Manually trigger the following GitHub Actions workflows in your repository, in this order:
+- Manually trigger the following GitHub Actions workflows in your repository with `Run Workflow` button, in the following order:

   1.  **`01-tf-amplify.yml`:** Deploys the AWS Amplify application.
       > **Note:** If you're hosting the Web Application using Amplify to a desired region, you may update the value of `AWS_AMPLIFY_DEPLOYED_REGION` in the `Environment variable`.